 Signs of a Leak in the Attic and Interior

-Roof leaks will show the soonest in your attic, so check for moisture at every rafter, especially at any point at which two planes meet.
+Your attic is often the first place you’ll notice signs of a roof leak.
+Check for moisture at every rafter, especially at any point where two planes meet.
 Inspect the flooring and the bottom of the rafters for water stains, peeling paint, patches of mold, damp insulation, or damp drywall.

-Remember that not all water damage in the attic is a product of roof leaks.
+Remember that not all water damage in the attic comes from a roof leak.
 Condensation also causes damp walls, foggy windows, buckled ceiling materials, high humidity, and musty odors.
 Broken pipes or HVAC leaks are other possible causes.

 Exterior Inspection